Sunday, August 21, 2016

 ST: Hector Yazalde (Argentina)

 Hector Yazalde started his career with Club Atlético Independiente.
 He moved to Europe and played for Sporting CP.
 In 1973-1974 season, he scored 46 goals in one single season with Sporting Clube de Portugal, being awarded that season's European Golden Shoe.
-The following season, he scored 30 goals and won Europeaan Silver Show.
+The following season, he scored 30 goals and won European Silver Shoe.
 He earned 10 caps, scoring two goals at the World Cup Finals in 1974.

-Yazalde
+Hector Yazalde

 ST: Manuel Fernandes (Portugal)